Controllable Pareto Multi-Task Learning: Preference-based Multiobjective Gradient Descent

 In the main paper, we sample one preference vector at each iteration to calculate a valid direction $\vd_t$ to update the Pareto generator.
-A simple and straightforward extension is to sample multiple preference vectors to update the Pareto solution generator, as shown in Fig.~\ref{manifold_learning_multipoint}.
+A simple and straightforward extension is to sample multiple preference vectors to update the Pareto solution generator.

-At each iteration, we simultaneously sample and optimize multiple subproblems with respect to the Pareto generator:
+At each iteration, we can simultaneously sample and optimize multiple preferences:

-where $\vp_1,\vp_2,\cdots,\vp_K$ are $K$ randomly sampled preference vectors and each $\mathcal{L}(g(\vp_k|\vphi))$ is a multiobjective optimization problem.
+where $\vp_1,\vp_2,\cdots,\vp_K$ are $K$ randomly sampled preference vectors and each $\mathcal{L}(g(\vp_k|\vphi_t))$ is a multiobjective optimization problem.
 Therefore, we now have a hierarchical multiobjective optimization problem.
 If we do not have a specific preference among the sampled preference vectors, the above problem can be expanded as a problem with $Km$ objectives:

 For the linear scalarization case, the calculation of valid gradient direction at each iteration $t$ is straightforward: